alan-if/alan-i18n/alan_en/Foundation/NOTES.md

-3. Compile your game with an `include` parameter for the subdirectory or file folder where you stored the StartLib.i library files.
+3. Compile your game with an `include` parameter for the subdirectory or file folder where you stored the Library.i library files.
 Eg:

     ```
-    alan   -include c:\alan\stdlib   mygame.alan
+    alan   -include c:\alan\Foundation   mygame.alan
     ```

 # Study the Library Files

-The documentation for the StartLib.i library consists of:
+The documentation for the Library.i library consists of:

   * the "[ReadMe]" file,
   * the "[INDEX.md]" file,
   * this "[NOTES.md]" file.

-The secret to using "[StartLib.i]" is to study the actual library files — the ".i"files — as the documentation about the library is scanty the best way to learn how things should be defined in your own code is to check how the relevant verbs etc. are defined in the library itself.
+The secret to using "[Library.i]" is to study the actual library files — the ".i"files — as the documentation about the library is scanty the best way to learn how things should be defined in your own code is to check how the relevant verbs etc. are defined in the library itself.

 Use the "[INDEX.md]" file to find which ".i" files contain the attributes or verbs or whatever that you wish to investigate.

 For example, perhaps you have an object that you want to be able to talk.
-You note while play-testing that only actors can talk in games using the "StartLib.i" library but you don't want to make your object an actor because, other than being a talkative object, it is otherwise more convenient to code it as an object.
+You note while play-testing that only actors can talk in games using the "Library.i" library but you don't want to make your object an actor because, other than being a talkative object, it is otherwise more convenient to code it as an object.
 So you look through the "[INDEX.md]" file and find that `not can_talk` is a default attribute defined in the "[talk.i]" file.
 So you look in the "[talk.i]" file and find by viewing the source code for the talk verbs that if an individual object is given the `can_talk` attribute then all the talk/ask/etc verbs will now work for that object.
 Ah ha!
 So you add the line `IS can_talk.` to your object's definition and, hey presto, your problem is solved.